 Because of the sequential nature of core courses in the MBA program, dual degree students will enroll in the Business School in their first year.
 During years two and three, courses can be taken in both schools.
 No coursework completed prior to admission in either of the two halves of the dual degree program may be counted toward the MBA.

 Both schools must approve any exceptions and an appropriate plan of study arranged.
-Incoming students must obtain approval from a PIM course.

 Applicants seeking the MBA/MEM degree must be admitted to both the Business School and the College of Engineering.
 Admitted students are generally expected to have an undergraduate engineering degree and the equivalent of two or more years of full-time work experience.